-4. Myths Debunked (optional presentation)
+5. Myths Debunked (optional oral presentation)

-The purpose of this 5-min presentation (5 slides) will be to dispel a commonly held belief (myth) about physical activity.
+The purpose of this 2:00 minute presentation (5 slides) will be to dispel a commonly held belief (myth) about physical activity.
 The presentation should peak the audience's interest, be evidence based, and succinct.
-Given the size of the class and limited time, only 50 students will be able to present.
+See the slide template on OWL for guidance.
+Given the size of the class and limited time, only 40 students will be able to present.
 The mid-term and final exams will be weighted slightly lower for these students.

-4. Final Examination
+6. Final Examination

-Multiple choice format (80 questions).
+Multiple choice format (~80 questions).
 The final exam will be cumulative (meaning all material covered since the first class will be fair game).
-However, about 25% of the exam material will be drawn from the first half of the course, and about 75% from the second half.
+However, about 20% of the exam material will be drawn from the first half of the course, and about 80% from the second half.

-Tentative Weekly Schedule
+Weekly Schedule & Readings